pjlantz/timbuktu/README.md

 ## Details
-The vulnerability was introduced in the SPL 230305.
+The vulnerability was introduced in the SPL 230305 and patched in 231205.
 This project is named after Timbuktu as it exploits a UAF in the Mali GPU driver.

 A use-after-free was found in the Mali driver targeting devices running a new generation of Mali GPUs that have a feature called Command Stream Frontend (CSF).
 This CSF feature is present on the following GPUs: Mali-G710, Mali-G610, Mali-G510 and Mali-G310.
 Testing and exploit development has been done only on Pixel 7 devices.